 What does GSTR 2B mean?

 The Department of Goods and Services Tax generates GSTR 2B form on a monthly basis for GST-registered businesses in India.
 This form summarizes all the invoices filed by the supplier for the purchases made by the business in a particular tax period.
-The primary purpose of this form is to assist businesses in reconciling their purchases with the information provided by their suppliers in the GSTR 1 form.
+You should not confuse this form with GSTR 2A.
+There are many important differences between GSTR 2A and GSTR 2B.
+The primary purpose of GSTR 2B to assist businesses in reconciling their purchases with the information provided by their suppliers in the GSTR 1 form.
 Businesses can verify the accuracy of the data submitted by their suppliers.
 This in turn helps ensure their eligibility to claim input tax credit (ITC) on the purchases made.

 The GSTR 2B form contains two types of data – the first is the auto-populated information.
 This is directly pulled from the GSTR 1 form filed by the supplier.
 This includes details such as the GSTIN of the supplier, invoice number, date, taxable value, tax rate, and amount of tax charged.
 The second type of data is the information that is derived by the Department of Goods and Services Tax based on the supplier’s GSTR 1 form.
 This includes details such as the HSN code of the goods or services purchased, the total amount of purchases made, and the amount of ITC that the business is eligible to claim.